University of Colorado - Boulder

 Educational Groups.
 Group programs are generally 4 to 6 weeks in length and offer an opportunity to receive information and support on issues related to grief, caregiving, parenting, stress reduction, and a variety of wellness topics.
 Group attendance does not ‘count against’ individual counseling sessions.

-Supervisor and Leader Consultation.
+Supervisor Consultation.
 Supervisors and department leaders are invited to contact an FSAP counselor via phone to consult on departmental transitions and problematic behaviors or concerns presented by an employee.

 Employee Consultation.
 FSAP counselors are available to provide, via phone or in-person, consultation on personal, work-life, or work-related concerns.